Approach

 - Enable transparency, intervention, and user control where needed

-- Use prototypes and system models to validate direction before delivery investment
+- Use prototypes, artifacts, and system models to validate direction before delivery investment

 Validation & Iteration

-I validate how decisions perform under real-world conditions, including edge cases, failure scenarios, and operational constraints.
-This ensures systems behave predictably and can be refined over time.
+I validate how decisions perform under real-world conditions, including edge cases, failure scenarios, operational constraints, adoption barriers, and trust requirements.

 Key Activities